 The Toronto Scuba Centre will charge an administrative fee to a customer under the circumstances described below, which shall be paid by the customer prior to the completion of their course.
 Failure to pay the administrative fee will result in either the customer being unable to take part in the course or in the Toronto Scuba Centre withholding any documentation approving the completion of the course by the customer.
 The circumstances in which an administrative fee shall be charged are:

 1) A failure to attend a course on the course date that the customer previously requested;

 2) A failure to attend the entirety of a course on the course dates that the customer previously requested; and,

 3) A change request by a customer that is less than 14 days from the date of their scheduled course.

 The administrative fee charged for those circumstances described above will be $85.
 This fee is used to cover the high rental fees associated with training.

-PLEASE NOTE: cancellations within 72 hours preceding the start of a course will be subject to an additional increased administrative fee, in addition to the administrative fee described above.
-At that point, the Toronto Scuba Centre will have to account to the instructor that has been secured for the course.
-The fee is $65 in addition to the standard $85 administrative fee.
+PLEASE NOTE: Requests for cancellations, postponement or changes within 7 days preceding the start of a course will be subject to an additional increased administrative fee, in addition to the administrative fee described above.
+At that point, the Toronto Scuba Centre will have to account for the instructor that has been secured for the course.
+The fee is $85 in addition to the standard $85 administrative fee.

 If the customer cancels their course, any refunds will be subject to the administrative fee if applicable or any other administrative costs that has been incurred by the Toronto Scuba Centre as outlined above.
 Additionally, if a deposit has been paid to secure the customer’s spot on a particular course/trip/event, that deposit will be forfeit if the customer cancels or is unable to attend.